MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 * The **My Workspace** isn't supported.
 * Dedicated capacity is required when moving to production.
 * Need a master user account (Power BI Pro license) to log into Power BI to enable service principal in the admin portal.
-* Can't install an on-premises data gateway.
+* Can't install or manage on-premises data gateway.
-* Can't be an on-premises data gateway admin.
 * Can't sign into the Power BI portal.
-* Can't import or export applications.

 ## Next steps